Moein-developer1/Moein-developer1/README.md

 ## :technologist: About me :

-I am a junior developer who started learning coding 1 year ago , after ending high school .
+I'm a junior Front-end Web developer who started learning coding 1 year ago , after ending high school .
 I started with HTML and I have really found a passion for front-end development .
 I am currently learning new technologies .
 My expertise is in HTML, CSS and JS fields and I am currently learning Tailwind and Bootstrap frameworks.
 I am looking for opportunities to expand my work experience and continue learning.
 You can check out my projects on GitHub and connect with me on LinkedIn .

 ----------------------